2024 Federal Pay Raise: Where Does it Stand Now?

 Title 5, United States Code, authorizes me to implement alternative plans for pay adjustments for civilian Federal employees covered by the General Schedule and certain other pay systems if, because of “national emergency or serious economic conditions affecting the general welfare,” I view the increases that would otherwise take effect as inappropriate.

-Congress could also pass legislation to determine a different amount of the pay raise.
-As that has not been done earlier this year, and there were several opportunities where Congress could have done so in legislation that was under consideration, that is possible but unlikely to happen for the 2024 pay raise for federal employees.
+Congress could also pass legislation to determine a different pay raise amount.
+As that has not been done earlier this year, and there were several opportunities where Congress could have done so in legislation under consideration, that is unlikely to happen for the 2024 pay raise for federal employees.

 The 5.2% pay raise, assuming that is the final amount, will be divided between an average of 0.5% for locality pay areas and 4.7% as an across-the-board pay raise according to what Biden outlined in the letter.

-2024 Federal Pay Raise Would Be the Biggest Pay Raise Since the Carter Administration
+2024 Federal Pay Raise Likely to Be the Biggest Since the Carter Administration

-So, largely because of inflation, the 2024 federal pay raise will most likely exceed the 4.8% pay raise for federal employees approved in 1981 during the Carter administration.
+So, primarily because of inflation, the 2024 federal pay raise will most likely exceed the 4.8% pay raise for federal employees approved in 1981 during the Carter administration.

 Estimated 2024 GS Pay Scale Table